Mars habitat: In-situ resources

 There is a theory to make rocket fuel on Mars, by the Sabatier process.
-In this process hydrogen and carbon dioxide are used to make methane and water.
-In the next step, the water is split into hydrogen and oxygen, with the oxygen and methane being used for a Methane-Oxygen rocket engine, and the hydrogen could be re-used.
+In this process, hydrogen and carbon dioxide are used to make methane and water.
+In the next step, the water is split into hydrogen and oxygen, with the oxygen and methane potentially being used for a Methane-Oxygen rocket engine, and the hydrogen could be re-used.
 This process requires a large input of energy, so an appropriate power source would be needed in addition to the reactants.